 Thank you to the NoBo Art District for their support of our Sanctuary Art Gallery!

-First Church Boulder is a Reconciling Congregation, fully welcoming of LGBTQIA+ people and their loved ones.
-Black lives matter.
+First Church Boulder is a Reconciling Congregation, warmly welcoming ALL people, including LGBTQIA+ people and their loved ones.
+Black Lives Matter.

 (Inclusive rainbow flag designed by Daniel Quasar)